WartyMN/68k-mac-custom-cursor-keys/README.md

 ### Which systems is it compatible with?
 Good question.
 So far, it has been tested with:
 - Macintosh Plus with 4MB, and 6.0.8
+- Amiga 3000 running A-Max 2.5, with emulated Macintosh Plus with 10MB and System 6.0.8
 - Basilisk II - 7.5.5
 - Mini vMac - various Mac II and Mac Plus configurations.
 Also tested with System 1.1g and a Mac 128K image.
 - One user has reported it worked as expected on their actual Mac 128K with early (1 or 2) version of System.